 Industrial Fire Precaution Levels

-It is the responsibility of the individual operating on public land to know the precaution level for the day and to take the correct fire precautionary measures.
+It is the responsibility of the individual operating on public land to know the precaution level for the day and to take the correct fire precautions.

 Waivers, written in advance, may be granted for any and all activities, including mechanized loading and hauling, road maintenance, cable yarding, use of power saws and equipment maintenance (other than metal cutting and welding).